 Saaz (CZ) Hop

-Origin of the Saaz (CZ) Hop
+Origin and Geneology of the Saaz (CZ) Hop

-Flavor & Aroma Profile of Saaz (CZ)
+Flavor & Aroma Profile of Saaz (CZ) Hops

-Brewing Values for Saaz (CZ)
+Brewing Values for Saaz (CZ) Hops

 These are the common ranges that we've seen with Saaz (CZ) hops over the years.
 Each year's crop can yield hops that have slightly different qualities, so these number ranges are based on history.

-|Alpha Acids (AA)|
+|Alpha Acid % (AA)|

 Alpha acids are the main source of bitterness in beer.
 Longer boil times will result in isomerization of more alpha acids leading to increased bitterness.
+Learn more »

-|Alpha-Beta RatioThe ratio of alpha to beta acids dictates the degree to which bitterness fades as beer ages.
-Higher levels of beta acids will result in a slower decline of bittering.||4.5-8%6.3% avg|
+|Alpha-Beta RatioThe ratio of alpha to beta acids dictates the degree to which bitterness fades during aging.
+1:1 ratios are common in aroma varieties.||0:1 - 1:11:1 avg|

-|Co-Humulone as % of AlphaLow cohumulone hops impart a smoother bitterness when added to the boil as opposed to higher ones that add a sharper bitterness to the final beer.||23-26%24.5% avg|
+|Co-Humulone as % of AlphaLow cohumulone hops may impart a smoother bitterness when added to the boil as opposed to higher ones that add a sharper bitterness to the final beer.
+Learn more »||23-26%24.5% avg|

-|Total Oils (mL/100g)These highly volatile, not very soluble oils are easily boiled off, but add flavor and aroma to the finished beer when added very late in the boil or during fermentation.||0.4-1 mL0.7mL avg|
+|Total Oils (mL/100g)These highly volatile, not very soluble oils are easily boiled off, but add flavor and aroma to the finished beer when added very late in the boil or during fermentation.
+Learn more »||0.4-1 mL0.7mL avg|

-Common Beer Styles using Saaz (CZ)
+Beer Styles using Saaz (CZ) Hops

 Saaz (CZ) Hop Substitutions